J. Kenneth Blackwell

 As the U.S. Representative to the U.N.
 Human Rights Commission, he led the U.S. delegation to all four of the preparatory meetings for the 1993 World Conference on Human Rights.
-He is a member of the Council on Foreign Relations and presently serves on the advisory board of the Jewish Institute for National Security Affairs.
+He is a member of the Council on Foreign Relations and presently serves on the advisory board of the Jewish Institute for National Security of America.

 His international activities have taken him to 53 countries and strengthened his understanding of emerging international markets and the growth of democracy worldwide.
 Mr. Blackwell has held the nation’s highest security clearance, and twice received the U.S. Department of State’s Superior Honor Award from the administrations of Presidents George H.W.
 Bush and Bill Clinton for his work in the field of human rights.